Moabelo-TS/RepData_PeerAssessment1/PA1_template.md

 ## Are there differences in activity patterns between weekdays and weekends?
 1. Create a new factor variable in the dataset with two levels – “weekday” and “weekend” indicating whether a given date is a weekday or weekend day.

-#Just recreating data from scratch then making the new factor variable, hoewever is not necessary
+#Just recreating data from scratch then making the new factor variable, hoewever is not necessary (just for clarity)

 ```r
 data <- data.table::fread("activity.csv")